 Bloody Orkney, Excerpt One: Mountain Flight

 The weather forecast had been good, but it had been wrong.
 Sally Fowler was more irritated than worried.
 She’d been told before leaving Lossiemouth that she’d have clear skies all the way.
-There was meant to be a front coming in from the south-west later, but it had clearly moved faster and turned up earlier than expected.
+There was meant to be a front coming in from the south-west later, but it had moved faster and turned up earlier than expected.

-If she’d known in advance, Sally would have taken a route round the Aberdeenshire coast and set off earlier.
+If she’d known in advance, Sally would have taken a route around the Aberdeenshire coast and set off earlier.
 She didn’t want to be late, not today.
 She knew that Roger had taken off that morning from Filton near Bristol.
 He’d flown south the previous day to drop off three pilots due to collect Beaufighters and return them to Lossiemouth.

 They’d agreed he would meet her when she arrived at RAF Errol and they would have an enjoyable flight back, just the two of them.
 Roger had booked a table at the Grand Hotel in Elgin for dinner and Sally wondered how things might progress from there.
-She’d known Roger for some weeks now, and while she found him very attractive, his approach to the world seemed rooted in a genteel, pre-war era.
+She’d known Roger for some weeks now and while she found him very attractive, his approach to the world seemed rooted in a genteel, pre-war era.
 In her more insecure moments, Sally wondered whether Roger had real feelings for her, or whether being seen with her was simply a convenience for him, a way of fitting himself neatly into the sort of relationship that others expected of him.
 Sally was running out of patience.
 There were, as they said, many other fish in the sea, and she’d had offers.
 As far as she was concerned, tonight would be Roger’s last chance.

 Timing therefore mattered.
 It wasn’t a long flight in a straight line, but the expected weather meant their trip back would need to take the indirect coastal route.
 If she took too long getting to Errol, then they’d never make it back in time to get themselves ready for dinner.